 Although we specialize in cleaning Oriental and hand-made rugs, we clean all rug types, even rugs that are not considered Oriental rugs.
-Most rugs are washed individually, by hand, in a what’s called a full-submersion rug washing process.
-This means that the rug is submerged under water, while it is gently agitated and squeegeed with wool-safe detergents until the water that’s coming out is 100% clear.
+Most rugs are washed individually, by hand, in a what’s called an immersion rug washing process.
+This means that the rug is laid flat on our wash floor while water passes under and over it, and is gently agitated and squeegeed with wool-safe detergents until the water that comes out is 100% clear.
 This is how we are able to guarantee 100% odor removal from any type of odor.

-So not only is submersion washing a much better cleaning, it can also be much safer than a topical cleaning like steam, or scrub cleaning.
+So not only is immersion washing a much better cleaning, it can also be much safer than topical cleaning like steam, or scrub cleaning.
 Using high-alkaline cleaners and hot steam can potentially destabilize rug colors, causing bleeding.

 This “bleeding” is why many companies are afraid to clean hand-made rugs.
-If you’ve been told that your rug cannot be cleaned because it is a “bleeder” (this means the dyes will “bleed” when cleaned) then you’ve found the right company.
-We have the experience and knowledge to clean any rug even the “bleeders.”
+If you’ve been told that your rug cannot be cleaned because it is a “bleeder” (this means the dyes will “bleed” or run when cleaned) then you’ve found the right company.
+We have the experience and knowledge to clean any rug, even the “bleeders.”

 We clean rugs from around the world!: